Goff Letts: Biography

 As Majority Leader, Letts prepared the Territory for self-government, which was to be granted in 1978, and administered the day-to-day running of Territory affairs.
 Although his powers were limited, he was generally considered a capable leader.
 It was therefore surprising when he lost his seat at the 1977 election, even though the CLP was returned with a comfortable majority.
 Letts' ousting was particularly surprising given that it is almost unheard of for major-party leaders at the federal, state or territory level in Australia to lose their own seat.
 Letts blamed his defeat on his long absences from his remote electorate on Majority Leader business.
 His original Deputy Majority Leader, Paul Everingham, was elected CLP leader and Majority Leader in his place, and thus presided over the final transition to self-government a year later.
 At the 2016 election, Adam Giles followed Letts in becoming only the second sitting Chief Minister/Majority Leader to lose their seat.

 Following his departure from politics, Letts served as Chair of the Board of Inquiry into Feral Animals in the Northern Territory from 1978–79, on the Advisory Council to the CSIRO from 1979–83, and on the Uranium Advisory Council from 1979–83.

 He was pre-selected by the CLP to contest the Division of Northern Territory at the 1980 federal election but withdrew to accept the position of CEO of the Northern Territory Conservation Commission.
 Letts's former deputy, Grant Tambling, was then pre-selected as the new candidate and was successful at that election.

 Made a Trustee of the World Wildlife Fund in 1981, Letts resigned from his position at the Conservation Commission in 1983 to stand as an independent for the Alice Springs-based seat of Araluen at the 1983 Territory election, in opposition to the CLP's attitudes towards the Commonwealth and Indigenous people.
 Letts was defeated by the CLP candidate Jim Robertson, achieving 20% of the vote to Robertson's 61.7%.
 Following this defeat, Letts left the Territory to work in his family's newspaper business in Victoria.

-Known as the "Father of self-government", Letts was appointed a CBE in 1978 for his services to the Territory and public administration.
+Known as the "father of self-government", Letts was appointed a CBE in 1978 for his services to the Territory and public administration.

+Letts died on 10 March 2023 in Stawell, Victoria, at the age of 95.